Impurity screening by defects in (1+1)$d$ quantum critical systems

 {\em Conclusions} --- In summary, we have demonstrated that an impurity coupled to a CFT can be screened by TDLs in this CFT even if its chiral primary fields fail to do so.
-This mechanism enriches our knowledge of the BCFT as it provides us unconventional boundary conditions beyond the well-known Cardy states.
+This mechanism enriches our knowledge of BCFTs since it provides unconventional boundary conditions beyond the well-known Cardy states.
 A crucial step is to view different types of impurity as the edge modes of certain SPT states.
-For a given SPT edge mode described by a specific projective class of the global symmetry, screening is expected when there is a TDL labeled by the same projective class.
-For two specific CFTs in spin chains, non-Cardy boundary states are constructed using conformal embedding and the associated partition functions are verified by numerical simulations.
-It will be interesting to study the stability of these boundary conditions and the renormalization group flows between them.
-Another important future direction is to generalize the idea to higher dimensions.
+For a SPT edge mode described by a specific projective class of the global symmetry, screening is expected to occur when there is a TDL labeled by the same projective class.
+In a spin-1 chain described by the SU(3)$_{1}$ CFT, one non-Cardy boundary state is constructed using conformal embedding, whose associated low-energy spectrum and AL entropy are verified by analytical and numerical calculations.
+The mechanism proposed here also applies to many other CFTs~\cite{Append}.
+While lattice spin models that realize some of them are known, the Hamiltonians may be quite complicated so numerical simulations are very challenging.
+We have studied a spin-2 model associated with the Spin(5)$_{1}$ CFT~\cite{Append}.
+Numerical results are consistent with theoretical predictions to some extent, but obvious discrepancies are observed.
+It will be interesting to study the stability of different boundary conditions and the renormalization group flows between them~\cite{Graham2004}.
+Another important future direction is to generalize this idea to higher dimensions.